Time dumping/loading using Psych

 As a side note - JSON exhibits the exact same behavior here - again it's trying to be language-independent rather than full precision.

-Updated by naruse (Yui NARUSE) over 10 years ago
+Updated by naruse (Yui NARUSE) about 12 years ago

 2010/4/5 Tanaka Akira firstname.lastname@example.org: